 What Is Endoscopy?

-Endoscopy is a medical procedure that enables doctors to see inside the body without making large incisions.
-The endoscope, a flexible tube fitted with a tiny light and camera, transmits images to a monitor, allowing doctors to examine affected areas in real time.
+Endoscopy is a minimally invasive medical procedure that enables doctors to see inside the body without making large incisions.
+Using a flexible tube called an endoscope, equipped with a light and camera, doctors can examine internal organs in real time.

-It is used for both diagnosis (to find out what is wrong) and treatment (such as removing polyps, stopping bleeding, or taking tissue samples for biopsy).
+It is used for both diagnostic purposes (to identify the cause of symptoms) and therapeutic purposes (to remove polyps, stop bleeding, or collect tissue samples for biopsy).

 Types of Endoscopy by Area Examined

-Gastroscopy (Upper Endoscopy): Examines the esophagus, stomach, and duodenum.
-Commonly used for acid reflux, ulcers, and stomach pain.
+Examines the esophagus, stomach, and duodenum.
+Commonly used to detect acid reflux, ulcers, and stomach pain.

-Colonoscopy: Examines the colon and rectum.
-Essential for detecting colon polyps, colorectal cancer, and chronic bowel issues.
+Examines the colon and rectum.
+It is the gold standard for detecting polyps, colorectal cancer, and chronic bowel issues.

-Sigmoidoscopy: A shorter version of colonoscopy, focused on the rectum and sigmoid colon.
+A shorter version of colonoscopy that focuses on the rectum and sigmoid colon.

-Endoscopic Ultrasound (EUS): Combines endoscopy with ultrasound to assess nearby organs such as the pancreas or lymph nodes.
+Combines endoscopy with ultrasound imaging to assess nearby organs such as the pancreas and lymph nodes.

-Capsule Endoscopy: Patients swallow a small camera capsule that takes thousands of images of the small intestine.
+Involves swallowing a tiny capsule camera that takes thousands of images of the small intestine.

-Bronchoscopy: Views the lungs and airways, usually to investigate persistent cough or lung disease.
+Used to examine the lungs and airways, especially in cases of persistent cough or lung disease.

-ERCP (Endoscopic Retrograde Cholangiopancreatography): Evaluates bile ducts and pancreatic ducts, often for gallstones or obstruction.
+Evaluates the bile ducts and pancreatic ducts, often used to treat gallstones or blockages.

-π In Malaysia, the most common endoscopies are gastroscopy and colonoscopy, since digestive complaints and colorectal cancer are widespread health issues.
+In Malaysia, the most common endoscopies are gastroscopy and colonoscopy due to the high prevalence of digestive issues and colorectal cancer.

 Endoscopy Procedure: Step by Step